brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_SSR_COIN

-`ssr-coin` is a do-one-thing-do-it-well library to add [server-side rendering (SSR)](https://github.com/brillout/awesome-universal-rendering#introduction) to your Node.js app.
+`ssr-coin` is a library to add [server-side rendering (SSR)](https://github.com/brillout/awesome-universal-rendering#introduction) to your Node.js app.

+It's a do-one-thing-do-it-well library: it takes care of SSR and SSR only &mdash; it leaves the rest to you.

-You define so-called page configs and `ssr-coin` takes care of the rest: it transpiles, bundles, routes, renders, and serves your pages.
+You define so-called page configs

 ~~~js
 // A page config